 Cut back trees and branches that deposit leaves and dead wood on the roof.
 Remove any debris from your roof.
-If one considers the job a bit tiresome, they could even go to the extent of hiring some good roofers from Glasgow, but eventually getting the job done should be the priority.
-They prevent the free flow of rainwater off the roof!
-Roof tiles and roof sheeting are not 100% waterproof.
-They are designed to be water-shedding systems rather than waterproofing systems.
+If you can’t do it yourself, hire a good roofing contractor to get the job done.
+This should be a priority.
+Debris prevent the free flow of rainwater off the roof!
+Roof tiling and roof sheeting are not 100% waterproof.
+These roofs are water-shedding systems rather than waterproofing systems.

 Check your tiled roof while you’re up cleaning your gutters!
 Check for broken or cracked roof tiles, dislodged tiles and cracked mortar on the ridges and hips.

 Foot traffic easily damages the tiles on your roof.
 If you walk on your tiled roof you will probably cause some damage.
 Also, consider the safety aspect!
 A fall from your roof can result in serious injuries and even death.
-Rather have a roofing specialist perform any repairs that are required.
-Continue reading “Clean Your Gutters and Roof Now!”
+Roofing specialists should repair any defective or broken tiling

 Moisture absorbed into brickwork and plasterwork causes them to expand slightly.
 When the brickwork and plasterwork dry they contract slightly.
 The water absorbed by the bricks and plasterwork usually causes a slight vertical crack at the edges of the internal window sills.
 The paint then starts to bubble along the vertical crack.
 This crack may continue around the length of the window sill before you notice it.
 What started out as a small vertical crack then becomes a horizontal crack along the bottom of the window sill on the interior face of the sill wall.

 The cracks are usually not significant unless allowed to continue unabated.